SparsePainter/SparsePainter.github.io/Extract_output.md

 We have provided the C++ and R codes (C++ is much faster than R) to extract the local ancestry probabilities of certain SNPs from different output formats (constant, linear or raw) in the folder [process_output](https://github.com/YaolingYang/SparsePainter/process_output), which also includes the example data files.

-The .cpp files with suffix ``_hap.cpp`` extract probabilities for each haplotype, and those without ``_hap.cpp`` extract probabilities for each diploid, i.e. average over two copies.

 For example, to extract the local ancestry probabilities of 5000 SNPs (whose indices are contained in ``chr19_GWAS_SNPs.txt``) stored in constant form with C++, we first compile with

 ``g++ extract_prob_constant.cpp -o extract_constant -lz -std=c++0x -g -O3``